 The Company accounts for income taxes in accordance with accounting guidance which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in its financial statements or tax returns.
 Deferred tax assets and liabilities are determined based on the temporary difference between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The Company establishes valuation allowances when necessary to reduce deferred tax assets to the amount it expects to realize.
 The assessment of whether or not a valuation allowance is required often requires significant judgment including current operating results, the forecast of future taxable income and ongoing prudent and feasible tax planning initiatives.
 In addition, the Company's calculation of its tax liabilities involves dealing with uncertainties in the application of complex tax regulations.
 The Company may be subject to income tax audits in all of the jurisdictions in which it operates and, as a result, must also assess exposures to any potential issues arising from current or future audits of current and prior years' tax returns.
 Accordingly, the Company must assess such potential exposures and, where necessary, provide a reserve to cover any expected loss.
 To the extent that the Company establishes a reserve, its provision for income taxes would be increased.
 If the Company ultimately determines that payment of these amounts is unnecessary, it reverses the liability and recognizes a tax benefit during the period in which it determines that the liability is no longer necessary.
-The Company recognizes and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations.
-Accrued i
+The Company recognizes interest and penalties related to unrecognized tax benefits on the income tax expense line in the accompanying consolidated statement of operations.
+Accrued interest and penalties are included on the related tax liability line in the consolidated balance sheet.